 Restrictions - Gasoline motors are prohibited on Broadford Lake.
 Access to the lake and facilities begin March 31 and runs through the 15th of November.
 Ice fishing is prohibited on Broadford Lake.

-Contact Us - Comments and questions regarding fishing Broadford Lake can be directed to:
+Contact Us - Contact Us - Comments and questions regarding fishing Broadford Lake can be directed to:

 Maryland Department of Natural Resources